jvinol/G1FinalProject/README.md

 # Files in this Directory
 1. PCD Python Scripts:
+    - point_cloud_sample_ply_pcd_convert.py - Used to convert a .ply file to a .pcd
+    - point_cloud_sample_pcd.py - Used to visualize the .pcd data

 2. README Images: Contains the images used in the Readme.md file